malu-alves00/VSD-SOC-DESIGN-PLANNING/README.md

 - Creation of LEF file of the previously opened inverter to be used on the PicoRV32 design
 - Analysis of the grid layout in Magic
 - How to make the CTS power aware?
 Using logic gates that can block the clock from propagating.
 However, the delay needs to be studied by a delay table
+- FFs need a setup time depending on the combinational logic present.
+They are also prone to uncertainty of the clock and jittering, which should be calculated and taken into account.
+Based on the characteristics of the circuit, the clock needs to be calculated thinking of the uncertainty and delays
+- A good strategy to route a clock tree is using the H-tree approach, as it's able to balance the clock time and is good for scaling designs
+- Crosstalk of the signals should be avoided, and the clock net shielding is good to remove internal capacitances that might affect the signals
+- Since there are many buffers in the clock tree, the time required for the clock to reach from a launch FF to a capture FF needs to take those middle buffer delays in consideration
 -

 ### Lab